SOF3/dynec/book/src/ch1-ecs.md

 | 0 | (1, 2.5, 3.5) | (0, 0.5, 0.5) | 20 |
 | &vellip; | &vellip; | &vellip; | &vellip; |

+Unlike the traitional OOP pattern where components of the same object are stored together,
+ECS typically stores components of the same type together.
+Since data of the same type are usually processed together in bulk, CPU cache lines have much better efficiency compared to the traditional random access on the heap.

 ## Logic

 A system is a function that processes data.